What do you know about drought resistance mechanism in plants? Before going to know it we should know what is drought resistance?

-The ability of a crop species or variety to grow and yield satisfactorily in areas subjected to periodic water deficits is termed as drought resistance,
+The ability of a crop species or variety to grow and yield satisfactorily in areas subjected to periodic water deficits is termed drought resistance.

 Types of drought resistance

-The ability of the plant to endure periods of drought whilst maintaining a high plant water stress.
+- Drought tolerance with high tissue water potential: The ability of the plant to endure periods of drought while maintaining a high plant water stress.
 This is also referred to as drought avoidance (Levitt, 1972).

-The ability of the plant to endure periods without significant rainfall and to endure low tissue water potential.
+- Drought tolerance with low tissue water potential: The ability of the plant to endure periods without significant rainfall and endure low tissue water potential.

 Table – Mechanisms of drought resistance (after Jones et al. 1981)

 - Developmental plasticity